 1 year full-time

-Our MSc Management is ranked 5th in the UK by the Financial Times Masters in Management rankings 2019.
-It is designed to provide you with the tools, techniques and knowledge to succeed in business.
+Our MSc Management is designed to provide you with the tools, techniques and knowledge to succeed in business.

 The programme consists of a set of core and elective modules, culminating in a practice-based business project or a research-based dissertation.

 Our focused MSc in Management is designed to prepare you for becoming a successful manager.
 You will cover at an advanced level, the fundamental subjects needed to manage a business within a complex changing environment.